madebykind/madebykind-v3/content/blog/building-a-more-sustainable-website-architecture.md

 ---
+hidden: false
+title: Building a more sustainable website architecture
+date: 2021-02-16
-author: mat
+author: Mat
-header_class: bg-teal text-blue
 cover_img: images/environment.png
 cover_img_alt: A roll of film on a yellow background
-title: Building a more sustainable website architecture
-date: 2021-02-16
+draft: false
 description: There are many ways we can improve the efficiency of a website, many of which Kind already includes as standard practice.
-draft: false
+featured: true
+topics:
+  - Environment
+  - Mobile-first design
+  - Digital sustainability
+header_class: bg-teal text-blue
 toc: true
-featured: true
+key_topic: Digital sustainability
 intro: There are many ways we can improve the efficiency of a website, many of which Kind already includes as standard practice.
-key_topic: Digital sustainability
 related_pages:
   - b-corp
   - kind-partners-with-rewilding-britain
-topics: [Environment,Mobile-first design,Digital sustainability]
-hidden: false
 ---

 It’s rare that anyone considers the environmental effects of sending an email, loading a website or posting a tweet, but it’s estimated that digital technologies are responsible for 1.7 billion tonnes of greenhouse gas emissions per year.